Se7enB2st/company_template/README.md

-landing page template

-using JS, HTML, CSS and Bootstrap
+Landing page template using JS, HTML, CSS and Bootstrap